hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu-docs.md

 - [x] You've [previewed your changes locally](https://wiki.hyperledger.org/display/BESU/Preview+the+documentation).

 ## Describe the change
-Document post merge changes to block header fields.
+Document IPC transport for JSON-RPC
 <!-- Add a clear and concise description of what your PR changes in the documentation. -->

 ## Issue fixed
-Fixes #1015
+Fixes #1025
 <!-- Link to the GitHub issue that your PR addresses.

 Add "fixes #{your issue number}" to close the issue automatically when the PR is merged.